 Review Quotes

-"Ecumenical discussions assume that the apostolic faith is transmitted through ecclesial practices and institutional structures.
+"Ecumenical discussions assume that the apostolic faith is transmitted through ecclesial practices and institutional structure.
 John Flett shows how this assumption leads, quite logically, to colonization as a mode of Christian mission.
 Alternatively, he argues that the experience of world Christianity should be taken as a point of departure.
 Diverse expressions of Christianity already share the apostolic faith; they do not need to be linked to some Western tradition to justify their apostolic continuity.
 This book's implications for ecclesiology and mission are huge."

 "John Flett's Apostolicity: The Ecumenical Question in World Christian Perspective gives voice to the challenge of that course for me: how Western Christianity still struggles with the legitimacy of non-Western churches. . . .
 By allowing apostolicity to be reconceived as a process to be undergone rather than a historical-cultural substance to be replicated, Flett convincingly argues for a postcolonial way forward for ecclesiology."